samuelroland/jtpc/README.md

 ```

 **Static part**
-Once you generate your diagram once, you probably want to make some light changes like adding associations (as they are not automatically generated sadly).
+Once you generate your diagram once, you probably want to make some small changes like adding associations (as they are not automatically generated sadly).
 If you directly edit your schema, you will lose your changes during next schema generation because the file is just erased each time.
-This is way we define a way to write a *static section*, meaning a section that is not erased during regeneration and can contain special actions like removing some patterns.
+I defined a *static section* in generated file, a section that is not erased during regeneration and can contain special actions on the dynamic part.

 At the end of the schema you should find this section starting with `' STATIC` and ending in `' ENDSTATIC`.
 You can safely add uncommented lines for the first 2 parts.
-You probably noticed the `' REMOVE` line, after this you can add regex pattern that will be replaced in the above text.
-For example to remove a line like `- currentTime: Time` you could write `' .*: Time`.
-These lines must be commented !
+You probably noticed the `' REMOVE` line, after this you can add regex patterns that will be **removed** in the above text.
+For example to remove a line like `- currentTime: Time` you could write `' .*: Time\n`.
+These lines must be commented so they are not part of the schema !
 This is particularly useful to remove some lines related to missing associations you manually added !
 ```
 ' STATIC
 ' Style